-With any event of this caliber, you can certainly find NBA Slam Dunk Contest betting odds at any popular sportsbook.
+With any event of this calibre, you can certainly find NBA Slam Dunk Contest betting odds at any popular sportsbook.
 It’s important to remember that you’re mostly going to be betting on NBA props, as this isn’t a traditional NBA game.

 The Slam Dunk Contest works by having all four competitors complete two dunks in the first round.
 Then the two players that received the highest combined scores advance to the finals to dunk twice more.
 The player with the highest combined score wins the Slam Dunk Contest.

 The 2020 Slam Dunk Contest was one of the most entertaining and exhilarating contests we’ve seen thus far, with Miami Heat forward Derrick Jones Jr. winning the 2020 title.
 Though some see the victory as controversial because the competition did end up going into a dunk off.
 Many thought Aaron Gordon’s final dunk sealed his victory, and believe the judges gave Jones the better score.

 The celebrity judges have been called out, specifically Gordon’s ex-teammate Dwayne Wade on being impartial.
 Common and Candace Parker gave Gordon 10’s, and then Dwayne Wade, Chadwick Boseman, and Scottie Pippen awarded 9’s to Jones.

 How to Bet on Slam Dunk Contest Odds